cedricwalter/cedricwalter.github.io/_posts/_joomla/_mambo/2005-08-19-developer-of-mambo-discontinue-relationship-with-miro.md

     - development
 ---

-<font size="-1">The core developers team of the award-winning CMS Mambo has announced to discontinue their relationship with Miro for future releases of the CMS.
+The core developers team of the award-winning CMS Mambo has announced to discontinue their relationship with Miro for future releases of the CMS.

 *We, the core development teams, unanimously believe:*